-As at January 2020, the expected return of this portfolio allocation is 5.9% p.a. with an 80% likelihood of achieving a return of 3.8% pa which is consistent with our Funding Strategy.
+The Fund's current 2022 strategic asset allocation has a target return c5.9% this is consistent with the draft Funding Strategy Statement.
+Based on the latest actuarial valuation as at the 31st March 2022, the expected return of this portfolio allocation is 6.5% p.a. with an 75% likelihood of achieving a return of 4.4% pa which is consistent with our Funding Strategy.